FreshRSS

 Watch out for spoofed websites.
 Scammers have extremely sophisticated tools that help disguise phony web addresses for DIY tax software, such as stolen company logos and site designs.
 To avoid falling for this, go directly to the source.
 Type the address of a website directly into the address bar of your browser instead of following a link from an email or internet search.
 If you receive any suspicious links in your email, investigating the domain is usually a good way to tell if the source is legitimate or not.

 Protect yourself from scam messages.
 Scammers also send links to scam sites via texts, social media messages, and email.
-McAfee Scam Protection can help you spot if the message you got is a fake.
+Text Scam Detector can help you spot if the message you got is a fake.
 It uses AI technology that automatically detects links to scam URLs.
 If you accidentally click, don’t worry, it can block risky sites if you do.

 Clean up your personal info online.
 Crooks and scammers have to find you before they can contact you.
 After all, they need to get your phone number or email from somewhere.
 Sometimes, that’s from “people finder” and online data brokers that gather and sell personal info to any buyer.
 Including crooks.
 McAfee Personal Data Cleanup can remove your personal info from the data broker sites scammers use to contact their victims.